MicrosoftLearning/AZ-120-Planning-and-Administering-Microsoft-Azure-for-SAP-Workloads/Instructions/AZ-120_Lab06c-ACSS_One_Day.md

 1. In this exercise **do not** select **Create** as we are only reviewing.
 1. On the **Review + create** tab, wait for the validation process to complete and then return to the Azure Center for SAP solutions page (settings for backup will be lost).

-   >**Note**: Azure Center for SAP solutions UI would be the preferred method for completing the backup configuration.
+   >**Note**: The [Backup (preview)](https://learn.microsoft.com/azure/sap/center-sap-solutions/acss-backup-integration) feature of Azure Center for SAP solutions UI will become a preferred method for completing the backup configuration after it is released to *General Availability* from *Preview*.

    >**Note**: When configuring backup at the VIS level in the Azure Center for SAP solutions interface, you will be able to leverage the existing vault and its policies.